muhammadghazali/kabam-kernel/README.md

 Technically this is a Factory class to vendor [express.js](http://expressjs.com/) applications, that can be easily extended by 6 mixin type functions.

-0. `new mwcCore(configObj)` - create application object using [configuration object](https://github.com/mywebclass/mwc_kernel/blob/master/example/config.json) specified.
+0. `mwcCore(configObj)` - create application object using [configuration object](https://github.com/mywebclass/mwc_kernel/blob/master/example/config.json) specified.

 1. `extendCore(function(core){...})` - extend object created, including expressJS application
 and some other modules.
 You can call this function multiple times